 In February 2017, the Pope addressed the Sixth International Forum on Migration and Peace saying it is a “moral imperative” to protect migrant workers “and among these particularly men and women in irregular situations” as well as those “exiled and seeking asylum” or “victims of trafficking.”
 He stated that “defending their inalienable rights, ensuring their fundamental freedoms and respecting their dignity are duties from which no one can be exempted.”

 Pope Francis says “What is needed is a change of attitude to overcome the indifference”.

 A list of links to Australian organisations that work with refugees and asylum seekers:

-Our article titled ‘All God’s Children’ on page 13 and 14 of ‘Our Diocesan Community’ (Nov 2019) seeks to engage community members in support of refugees and those those seeking asylum.
+Our article titled ‘All God’s Children’ on pages 14 and 15 of ‘Our Diocesan Community’ (October 2019) seeks to engage community members in support of refugees and those those seeking asylum.
 Here are a number of contacts you may find helpful:

 How to get involved:

 Mercy Works: Recruits volunteers to support students from a refugee/asylum seeker background in Ballarat Schools through their Mercy Connect Project.
 The project aims to provide mentoring for young people to optimize their literacy development, academic and social learning.
 Contact Donna Stewart on 0417 624 330 or email email@example.com